Giant Equifax data breach: 143 million people could be affected

 Related: Instagram hackers are selling user emails and phone numbers

-Consumers can check to see if they've potentially been impacted by submitting their last name and the last six digits of their social security number.
-Those affected will be given a date to enroll in free identity theft protection and credit file monitoring services.
+It also says that consumers can check to see if they've potentially been impacted by submitting their name and the last six digits of their social security number.
+Users are given a date when they will be enrolled in free identity theft protection and credit file monitoring services.
+Equifax did not immediately reply to CNN Tech's request for more information about the process.

-Equifax is also mailing notices to people whose credit cards or dispute documents were affected.

 "This is reason Number 10,000 to check your online bank statements and credit card statements on a regular basis, ideally weekly," said Matt Schulz, senior industry analyst at CreditCards.com.
 "Bad guys can be very patient, so it's important to keep an eye out long after this story fades from the headlines."